Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.52:*
+- Upgraded to latest jquery version to get latest security fixes

 *0.8.51*
 - Fix issue with saving changed settings on options page

 *0.8.50*
 - Reverted change in last release to disable double click activator in input elements.
 Added this as an option instead.